Shkyrockett/engine/README.md

 An attempt to write a 2D vector based Graphical Adventure game engine from scratch, using C#, having no previous experience ever writing a game engine.

 This is mostly a playground to play with new language features in preview versions of c#, and learn how to implement various algorithms.
-It is currently using .NET Standard 2.0, and .NET Framework 4.7, so it will only compile with the preview builds of Visual Studio.
-Minus some weird troubles with Tuples.
+It is currently using [.NET Core 2.0 Preview 1](https://www.microsoft.com/net/core/preview#windowscmd), and [.NET Framework 4.7](https://www.microsoft.com/en-us/download/details.aspx?id=55170), so it will only compile using [Visual Studio Preview](https://www.visualstudio.com/vs/preview/) (Community, Professional, or Enterprise should all work).

-Because this is a playground, APIs get refactored frequently.
-Files get moved around.
+Because this is a playground, APIs get refactored frequently and files get moved around frequently.
 As an engine this is very early pre-alpha.
 Classes may be there one commit and disappear the next.
 Methods may move from one class to another just because I didn't like where they were, and it makes more sense to put them in the new location.
+Methods may change the way they work, because a bug was found that needed to be squashed.

 ## Acknowledgments